 With the institution's history stretching back almost one hundred and thirty years, Technological University Dublin has pioneered technical higher education.
 Its alumni play significant roles in the country's development through their innovations.
 The university's excellent reputation for providing inclusive and open learning experiences to students through courses ranging from foundation to undergraduate and PhD makes it attractive to students worldwide.

 After the convergence of three partner technology institutions in the Dublin region, TU Dublin became the first Technological University in Ireland.

-It is where disciplines such as arts, business, engineering, and science meet with technology to provide high-quality education through the latest facilities and expert faculty members.
-With more than 30,000 students and 3,500 faculty and staff members, it is also one of the largest Irish universities that are a member institution of the European Institute of Technology and the European University Association.
+It is where arts, business, engineering, and science disciplines meet with technology to provide high-quality education through the latest facilities and expert faculty members.
+With more than 30,000 students and 3,500 faculty and staff members, it is also one of the largest Irish universities that is a member institution of the European Institute of Technology and the European University Association.

 2. Huge variety of courses

 Through the five colleges at the university and their associated schools, TU Dublin offers more than 200 programmes in various disciplines like Humanities, Creative Arts, Business, Engineering, Sciences, Food and Sports, and Tourism, among others.

 Apart from being a leader in the STEM disciplines, the University is also the only educational institution in the country that offers optometry and ophthalmic dispensing courses through the College of Sciences & Health.
 The university offers specialist programmes like Human Nutrition, Environmental Health, Transport & Logistics, and Tourism Marketing.

 Various research centres also enable students to complete their doctoral studies with an industry-focused approach.
 The curriculum at the University has been designed to apply theory to real-world challenges through project work, problem-based learning, active citizenship, community-based learning, and research, giving students a chance to engage with contemporary practitioners.

 3. Amazing campus in one of Europe's most exciting cities